mshalimay/Distributed-FaaS/README.md

    - Workers and `TaskDispatcher` send hearbeat signals to each other for failure identification.
      - If a worker stops sending heartbeat signals after some time, it is removed from the list and its work is redistributed among the remaining workers
      - A worker can reconnect if it was disconnected due to delays in communication

 - Pull-mode: `TaskDispatcher` and workers interact via REP/REQ sockets.
   - `TaskDispatcher` listen to tasks via a `REP` socket and worker/computing nodes require work as they become free.

-Finally, the codebase also provides a local implementation for benchmarking of network bottlenecks.
+- Local-mode: local implementation for benchmarking of network and synchronization bottlenecks.

 # Codebase description
-- `helper_functions.py` contains functions common to all scripts
--

-# General specifications
-- Dispatcher and Workers communicate through a dictionary, with fields `type` and `data`
-	- every message is serialized/deserialized using the functions provided

-- Some parameters common to all scripts are in the file `config.ini`

--  `helper_functions.py` contains functions common to all scripts (including the serialization ones)
+- `helper_functions.py`: contains functions common to all scripts
+- `push_worker.py`: implements the `PushWorker` class
+- `pull_worker.py`: implements the `PullWorker` class

-- `TaskDispatcher` is implemented as a super class with three subclasses `LocalDispatcher`, `PushDispatcher` and `PullDispatcher` that inherits from it
+- `task_dispatcher.py`: implements the `TaskDispatcher` class, including the subclasses `LocalDispatcher`, `PullDispatcher` and `PushDispatcher`
     - `TaskDispatcher` is responsible for starting the Redis client and subscribing to the `tasks` channel.
 It has variables and methods  common for all dispatchers, such as `query_redis`(.)
+- `client_performance.py`: script to simulate a run of the whole service and collect performance metrics
+   - whole service includes: the client request, task processing, execution and delivery back to the client
+- `test_client.py`: suit of functions to test if service is operating correctly
+-  `config.ini`: parameters common to all files

 # Local Implementation
 ## Dispatcher and workers